pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 To restore backup data from the remote source, take the following steps:

-1. Make sure that `dataSource.local.nodeName` and `dataSource.local.hostPath` in `values.yaml` arecommented out.
+1. Make sure that `dataSource.local.nodeName` and `dataSource.local.hostPath` in `values.yaml` are commented out.

 2. Grant permissions to the public cloud account

     Create a `Secret` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.
 For other cloud storages, refer to [rclone documentation](https://rclone.org/).
 Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling.

     There are three methods to grant permissions.
 The configuration varies with different methods.
-For details, see [Backup the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).
+For details, see [Back up the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).

     * Grant permissions by importing AccessKey and SecretKey